Perseverance is a NASA rover that will launch to Mars in July or August 2020 and arrive on 18 February 2021.

 The Mars 2020 rover has a total of 23 cameras: 7 science cameras, 7 EDL cameras and 9 engineering cameras.

-Like Curiosity, Mars 2020 has 6 wheels and can independently steer its front 2 and rear 2 wheels, allowing it to rotate 360 degrees in place.
-In comparison to Curiosity, Mars 2020's wheels are narrower, thicker, made from stronger aluminum, and have larger diameters (52.5 vs. 50 centimeters).
+Like Curiosity, Perseverance has 6 wheels and can independently steer its front 2 and rear 2 wheels, allowing it to rotate 360 degrees in place.
+In comparison to Curiosity, Perseverance's wheels are narrower, thicker, made from stronger aluminum, and have larger diameters (52.5 vs. 50 centimeters).
 The grousers use a gentle wave pattern rather than chevrons.

 ISRO / ISSDC / Emily Lakdawalla